PhKhang/Nh-ntai_Client-Scraping_Server/README.md

 This website is protected by Cloudflare, which means using normal libraries like request,... only return a blank page with no content on it.
 This repo tries to bypass the problem by making a virtual browser, simulating a real user interacting with the page.
 The page source will then modified, and served through flask.

-This repo is still in development so there are a fuckton of file.
+This repo is still in development so there are a huge ton of file.
 But the most importain one is `testingapi.py`.
 It uses Selenium and Undetected-Chromedriver to bypass Cloudflare protection from bot like me and scrapes the source page, injects my css and js script files and display them on a localhost website.

 Although I forked this repo from Nhentai_net(`nhentai_net.py`), their code sadly didn't work so I have to rewrote most of the program and turned it into a Flask server.
-It was fucking pain to figure out all the problems I encountered and I still didn't understand how did I manage to bypass Cross-origin Block when parsing those images.
+It was really a pain to figure out all the problems I encountered and I still didn't understand how did I manage to bypass Cross-origin Block when parsing those images.
 But hey, it kinda works.

-Also, now you can open this kind of site in public without getting on a sex offender list.
+Also, now you can open this kind of site in public without getting on a offender list.
 Yippee...
 ## Using this thing
 ### Prerequisites
 - Python/pip, you get the gist
-- A shit load of patience because these pip modules will screw you up and crash on their own
+- A huge load of patience because these pip modules will screw you up and crash on their own

 ### Setting up